ultimate271/notes/dastoyevsky/brothers02.06.md

 Païssy, and, bending forward, prepared to listen to the conversation he had interrupted.

+### Miüsov and Dmitri continue the discussion at hand

+#### Miüsov shrugs off the inquiry of those around him regarding Socialist Christians
 Dmitri’s entrance had taken no more than two minutes, and the conversation was resumed.
 But this time Miüsov thought it unnecessary to reply to Father Païssy’s persistent and almost irritable question.